rishicool/GuruORM/docs/query-builder.md

 ### Streaming Results Lazily

 The `lazy()` method works similarly to the `chunk()` method in the sense that it executes the query in chunks.
-However, instead of passing each chunk into a callback, the `lazy()` method returns a generator, allowing you to interact with the results as a single stream:
+However, instead of passing each chunk into a callback, the `lazy()` method returns an async generator, allowing you to interact with the results as a single stream:

 ```typescript
 for await (const user of DB.table('users').lazy()) {